-- Drag files from your desktop or choose Browse to attach files to the page.
+- Drag files from your desktop or choose browse for files to search for files on your computer

-- Attachments appear on the page.
-Expand each attachment to preview the file or see attachment details.
+Attachments appear on the page, and you can expand each attachment to preview the file and/or view its details.

-In this example three File List pages have been created to store project related presentations, images and customer feedback.
-Confluence looks after the versioning of the files, so there is no need to use the document file name to mark version numbers.
+In this example, we've created three file list pages to store project-related presentations, images and customer feedback.
+Confluence looks after the versioning of the files, so there's no need to use the document file name to mark version numbers.

-You can customise the templates that are used by the File List blueprint - see Customising blueprint templates.
+You can customize the templates that are used by the File List blueprint - see Customizing blueprint templates.

 The File List blueprint template uses the attachments macro.
-You could customise the macro to change the sort order or hide features such as version history and the upload attachment fields.
-To find out more about the attachments macro see Displaying a List of Attachments.
+You can customize the macro to change the sort order or hide features such as version history and the upload attachment fields.

 You can also edit the Content Report Table macro used on the Index page to specify the number of pages you want to display.